FLYERS vs. THRASHERS' SERIES' HISTORY: Current and Miscellaneous:

 2003 -- November 15 -- Jeff Hackett recorded the 26th shutout of his career by making 24 stops and Sami Kapanen (1-1-2) snapped a scoreless tie 1:14 into the third period to lead the Flyers to a 4-0 win in Philadelphia.
 The Flyers scored four third period goals off Byron Dafoe.

 2003 -- December 21 -- Ronald Petrovicky scored twice and Byron Dafoe made 25 saves to help the Thrashers win 4-1 in Atlanta.
+Jim Vandermeer, on his fifth callup from the AHL that season, was a -4 and demoted after the next game.

 2005 -- November 5 -- Simon Gagne had his second career hat trick and an assist in a 4-3 home win.
 The Flyers' reached the 25,000,000 mark for home attendance.
 Gagne (3-1-4), Peter Forsberg (1-2-3) and Mike Knuble (0-2-2) totalled nine points in the game.
 Forsberg had 12 points in his last four games.
 Robert Esche made 28 saves.
 Philly had four goals on 18 shots against Mike Dunham.
-The Thrashers' Steve Shields suffered a knee injury during warmups and his NHL playing career be over by the end of the month after a recurrence.
+The Thrashers' Steve Shields suffered a knee injury during warmups and his NHL playing career would be over by the end of the month after a recurrence.

 2005 -- December 28 -- Sami Kapanen (1-1-2) scored off a feed from Michal Handzus (0-2-2) just 13 seconds into OT to give the Flyers a 4-3 win in Atlanta.
 Thrashers' goalie Michael Garnett, who entered the game with consecutive shutouts, said afterwards "(It was) just an amazing play that I don't think anyone could have stopped."
 Simon Gagne ended the streak less than three minutes into the game.
 Antero Niittymaki made 28 saves for the win.